CA-CST-SII/Software-Standards/CSS_Standards.md

 ## CSS formatting guidelines
 Last updated February 7, 2014.
 Created by JohnAlbin on January 14, 2013.
-Edited by LewisNyman, hmmdinger, hass, echoz.
-[Log in to edit this page].
+Edited by LewisNyman, hmmdinger, hass, echoz. https://drupal.org/user?destination=node/1887862.

 ### Terminology
 For those unfamiliar with CSS terminology, these are the concise terms used in these